Fastest animal on Earth

 - Hunting Birds: Despite their strong independent instincts, these birds are a prime choice for taming and use by falconers.

-- Lifelong Romance: Peregrine often mate for life and thus travel, nest and raise young as a pair.
+- Lifelong Romance: Peregrine falcons are birds that often mate for life and thus travel, nest and raise young as a pair.

 - In a Scrape: Peregrine nests are called scrapes and are typically found on tall buildings or on narrow ledges of towering cliffs.

 Learn more interesting Peregrine Falcon facts here.

 Often simply called peregrine by observers, this raptor species was also known as the duck hawk in the United States and Canada.
 Their taxonomic classification is Falco peregrinus, which is part of the Falconidae family in the Aves class.
 The species name of “peregrinus” comes directly from the Latin word for traveler or pilgrim, which refers to the falcon’s ability to migrate vast distances each year.